Phector27/herokuphones/README.md

 https://documenter.getpostman.com/view/13518759/2s8479ybUD

+Note: CD/CI applied.
+Github linked to heroku for continuous and automated deployment.

 These are the endpoints with which to obtain information:

 **Remember that 'auth-token' header must be sent in order to obtain information from the /api endpoints.**